mmikowski/powercss/README.md

     </body>
     </html>

-We can find the `pcss._exampleBasic_.html` file that contains in the root directory of the GitHub repository.
+### 2. Start the pcss._exampleBasic_.js file

-### 2. Define and add a Virtual Stylesheet List
+Now let's start the JavaScript file to provide the example.
-A Virtual Stylesheet List (**vsheet**) contains the same information as a traditional CSS file.
-An experienced CSS author should be able to **vsheet** with little trouble.
-Let's create a file and add a **vsheet** to the PowerCSS data as shown below:
+We will call the file `pcss._exampleBasic_.js` and a complete copy can be found in the root directory of the GitHub repository.
+First, we will start with some identification and some

     /* pss._exampleBasic_.js
      * Basic example of run-time generated and managed CSS
      * Michael S. Mikowski - mike.mikowski@gmail.com